PeculiarVentures/xmldsigjs/README.md

 There is `lib` folder with ES2015 JS file which you can use with the `rollup` bundler.

+## DEVELOPMENT

+Once you are done with your changes, in order to create a tarball that can be installed without publishing to npm:
+- increase the version in `package.json`
+- run `npm pack`
+- move newly created tarball, it's the one that was created and placed into the root folder under name `xmldsigjs-${your-package.json.version}` into `tarballs` folder
+- now commit everything together and nicely push it to remote

 ## COMPATABILITY

 ### CRYPTOGRAPHIC ALGORITHM SUPPORT